RusticKey/human-motion-compilation/README.md

 # Human Motion and Novel View Synthesis Compilation

 ## What is this?
   This project page is a collection of papers (and possibly code) that has something to do with human motion synthesis and novel view synthesis in 2D and 3D space.
-There are two major families when doing it in 2D space:
+There are two major method classes when doing it in 2D space:
   * Spatial Transformation (using flow information, etc)
   * Conditioned Generation (pose label map, etc)